gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.PromotionOffer.md

 > `optional` **buy\_rules**: `any`

-- Buy rules of promotions
+- Buy rules of promotion which is available on product.

 ***